- scroll down for answers to common questions

-There will be portable restrooms on site.
-Please note that the National Mall space is outdoors and exposed to sun, wind, ambient temperature and precipitation.
+There will be portable restrooms located to the north side of the Festival along Madison Avenue.
+Please note that the National Mall is outdoors and exposed to sun, wind, ambient temperature and rain.
 Plan to drink plenty of water throughout the day, rest in the shade and protect yourself from the sun.

 Will there be first aid on site?

 On-street parking in the busiest areas of the city is restricted during morning and evening rush hours (Monday through Friday, 7 – 9:30 a.m. and 4 – 6:30 p.m.).
 There are many free parking spaces near the National Mall along Constitution Ave. and Independence Ave., and along Madison and Jefferson Drives in front of the Smithsonian museums, but they usually fill quickly.
 Keep in mind that most of the free on-street parking is restricted to two hours.

 The best way to get around the downtown area and especially around the National Mall area is to take advantage of public transportation.
 If you choose to park in a parking garage or public parking lot in the downtown area, you should expect a healthy walk to the Washington Monument grounds.